cnkz111/MPM3PM_ESPEasy/README.md

 ![Picture of MPM3PM](Pics/MPM3PM_Meter.JPG?raw=true "MPM3PM Meter installed")

 You find pre-compiled binaries in the Binaries folder (for 4M Flash).
 If you need additional not supported sensors you have to compile everything by yourself.
-For this see follow the instructions for the original ESPEasy version but keep the MPM3PM plug-in enabled.
+For this follow the instructions for the original ESPEasy version but keep the MPM3PM plug-in enabled.

 For the hardware interface between ESP8266 and the meter you need an adapter interface from UART to RS-485 like this: [RS-485 Interface](https://www.ebay.de/itm/MAX485-TTL-Schnittstelle-Modul-Adapter-RS-485-RS-485-Arduino-Raspberry-Pi-Module/162384175341?hash=item25ced9e0ed:g:CAUAAOSwZZpdGJe7).
 If DE pin support is enabled you have to short-circuit the DE and RE pin on the linked interface board and connect it to the selected GPIO.